 You can polish concrete using a range of chemicals and an industrial buffing machine.
 But why break a sweat?
 Hire a professional team to do it for you.
 You will be left with a floor that looks nothing like concrete.

-A natural insulation layer, a concrete floor is certainly brilliant in the man cave or she shed.
+A natural insulation layer, a concrete floor is certainly brilliant in the man cave.
 Add an extra layer of warmth with a rug and you have the start of a great bolt hole space.

 With the insulated walls behind sheets of plywood, now is the time to start the decorating.
 You could always go the full hog and dry line the walls ready for plastering.
 Then simply paint over the dried plaster.